openHPI/TeachingTeamGuidelines/docs/courseadministration/addcontent/items/peerassessment.md

 ![peer assessment rubrics](../../../img/10/peer_assessment_6.png)

-*The example of the statistic information of Peer-Assessments*
+*The example of the statistic information of peer assessment*
 </center>